The AI That Has Nothing to Learn From Humans

 * * *

 From his home base in Chiba, Japan, Redmond says, he has been studying AlphaGo’s self-paired games more or less nonstop for the past four months.
 He’s been videotaping his commentaries on each game and putting out one video per week on the American Go Association’s YouTube channel.
-One of his biggest challenges in these videos, he says, is to “attach stories” to the AlphaGo’s moves.
+One of his biggest challenges in these videos, he says, is to “attach stories” to AlphaGo’s moves.

 “Generally the way humans learn Go is that we have a story,” he points out.
 “That’s the way we communicate.
 It’s a very human thing.”

 After all, people can identify and discuss shapes and patterns.
 Or we can argue with each other about the reasons a killer move won the game.
-Take a basic example: When teaching beginners, a Go instructor might point out an odd-looking formation of stones resembling a lion’s mouth, or a tortoise shell (among other patterns) and discuss how best to play in these situations.
+Take a basic example: When teaching beginners, a Go instructor might point out an odd-looking formation of stones resembling a lion’s mouth or a tortoiseshell (among other patterns) and discuss how best to play in these situations.
 In theory, AlphaGo could have something akin to that knowledge: A portion of its neural network might hypothetically be “sounding an alarm,” so to speak, whenever that lion’s-mouth pattern appears on the board.
 But even if that were the case, AlphaGo isn’t equipped to turn this sort of knowledge into any kind of a shareable story.
 So far, that task is one that still falls to people.